DeadClap/tblrp-docs/penal.md

 2. Whenever two or more persons assemble together to do an unlawful act, or do a lawful act in a violent, boisterous, or tumultuous manner is guilty under this code section.
 3. Remaining present at the place of any unlawful assembly, after the same has been lawfully warned to disperse, except public officers and persons assisting them in attempting to disperse the same is guilty under this code section.

-\- Violations of Penal Code (5)02 is a misdemeanor with 60 seconds imprisonment.
+\- Violations of Penal Code (5)02 is a misdemeanor with 1 Month imprisonment.

 ### **(5)03.
 Incitement To Riot**

-1. A person who with the intent to cause a riot does an act or engages in conduct that urges a riot, or urges others to commit acts of force or violence, or the burning or destroying of property, and at a time and place and under circumstances that produce a clear and present and immediate danger of acts of force or violence or the burning or destroying of property is guilty under this code section.Violations of Penal Code (5)03 is a misdemeanor with 60 seconds imprisonment and a $1,000 fine.
+1. A person who with the intent to cause a riot does an act or engages in conduct that urges a riot, or urges others to commit acts of force or violence, or the burning or destroying of property, and at a time and place and under circumstances that produce a clear and present and immediate danger of acts of force or violence or the burning or destroying of property is guilty under this code section.Violations of Penal Code (5)03 is a misdemeanor with 1 Month imprisonment and a $1,000 fine.

 ## **Title 6.
 Of Crimes Against Public Health And Safety**